NikhilKodilkar/myvibe-refresh/server/PLAN-TO-INTEGRATE-NEW-UI.md

 # Plan to Integrate New UI into Server Backend

-This document outlines the steps required to integrate the React/TypeScript UI located in `server/new-ui-backend` with the existing Express server.
+This document outlines the steps required to integrate the React/TypeScript UI located in `server\new-ui-backend` with the existing Express server.

 ## 1. Review New UI
 - Built with Vite, React, Tailwind, shadcn-ui and uses Supabase for data access.